mauroservienti/milestone.github.io/_posts/hold-on-your-updates-are-spamming-me.md

 Before looking at the "store for later delivery" details, we need to discuss something we have neglected so far: how does someone subscribe to a notification?

 The first thing we need is a notifications database.
 The system needs to present a list of available notifications.
 We can build such a database in many ways.
 One of the many options is by using reflection.
-The business service that owns the events users can subscribe can decorate those events using something similar to the following:
+The business service that owns the events users can subscribe to can decorate those events using something like the following:

 ```csharp
 [Notification(